akka/alpakka/docs/src/main/paradox/mongodb.md

 The MongoDB connector allows you to read and save documents.
 You can query as a stream of documents from @scaladoc[MongoSource](akka.stream.alpakka.mongodb.scaladsl.MongoSource$) or update documents in a collection with @scaladoc[MongoSink](akka.stream.alpakka.mongodb.scaladsl.MongoSink$).

+This connector is based off the [mongo-scala-driver](https://github.com/mongodb/mongo-scala-driver) and does not have a java interface.

 ## Artifacts

 @@dependency [sbt,Maven,Gradle] {